-Each week, we offer subscribers fiction, non-fiction, poetry, and visual art that challenges our comfortable perspective of the South.
-By focusing on briefer, uniquely web-based works, we strive to promote diversity, reach a broad audience, and cultivate the new Southern voice of the New Millennium.
-A critical part of our success is our subscribers and contributors, and we are always seeking more of each.
+Monthly, we offer subscribers fiction, nonfiction, poetry, and visual art that challenges our comfortable perspective of the South.
+We strive to promote diversity, reach a broad audience, and cultivate the new Southern voice of the New Millennium.
+Our subscribers and contributors are a critical part of our success, and we are always seeking more of each.
 We attend book festivals throughout the Southeast and advertise in literary publications so we can promote the growth of new voices.
-We don’t charge a reading fee, and we pay our contributors upon publication.
+Subscription to our weekly zine is free, and we pay our contributors upon publication (and we do not charge a reading fee).
 Please send us your work, and encourage your friends to do the same!

 The New Southern Fugitives